Gyumeijie/web-front-learning/JavaScript/ECMAScriptSpecification/ES5/new_operator.md

 4. If **result**.type is **throw** then throw result.value.
 5. If **result**.type is **return** then return result.value.
 6. Otherwise **result**.type must be **normal**.
 Return undefined.
-> Steps 4, 5 and 6: return the the result of evaluating the function body.
+> Steps 4, 5 and 6: return the the result of evaluating the function body. :star:
 >
 > Of all the types of Completion, only the **throw**, **return** and **normal**  cause the exit of the function context.